Borage family (Boraginaceae)

 Cultivation: This adaptable plant can be found in full or partial sun and mesic conditions in fertile loam, clay-loam, or sandy soil.
 Open areas are preferred where there is a scarcity of taller plants.

 Range & Habitat: Corn Gromwell is occasional to locally common in most areas of Illinois, except in the NW and SE, where it is uncommon or absent (see Distribution Map).
-It is adventive from Eurasia.
+It is adventive in North America and native to Eurasia.
 Habitats include cropland consisting of winter wheat or rye, fallow fields, vacant lots, grassy areas along roadsides and railroads, and miscellaneous waste areas.
 This weed occurs primarily in fields or along railroads, but it also appears in run-down areas of cities.
 Corn Gromwell prefers disturbed areas, and doesn't invade high quality natural sites to any significant degree.

 Faunal Associations: Little information is available about floral-faunal relations for this species.
 According to Muller of 19th century Germany, the flowers of Corn Gromwell have few insect visitors.
 Occasionally, they attracted White butterflies, bees, and Syrphid flies.